 3. Digital Courses and Memberships

 Keep in mind, many digital courses open and close throughout the year.
 If you give her a course, she may not be able to access it for a couple of months.
 But moms are notoriously patient, especially when it comes to self care and personal growth.
 If it’s something she’d really love, she’s likely willing to wait.

 Use a FREE printable Mother’s Day coupon to let her know what’s coming her way.

 Here are a few online courses from some of my favorite gurus!

 The Uncluttered Course by Joshua Becker, Becoming Minimalist, (Currently closed.
 Opens again October 2019).
 I’m in the middle of this course right now and it’s SO good.
 Don’t forget to use code FF25 for 25% off.

 Simplifying Child Behavior by Denaye Barahona, PhD, Simple Families

-Soulful Simplicity Course This new course by Courtney Carver of Be More With Less opens for enrollment on May 6th!
+Soulful Simplicity Course This new course by Courtney Carver of Be More With Less is currently closed.
+Will open again in 2020.

 The Clutter Cleanse by Erica Layne, The Life on Purpose Movement